IcarusGU/Rpi-Pico-2-W-auto-updater/README.md

 If it is desired, you may connect to wifi for this process by putting the desired wifi information within wifi.txt Otherwise, it is assumed you are already connected to wifi.

+The updater will replace the contents specified in path.